Asynchronous RIS-assisted Localization: A Comprehensive Analysis of Fundamental Limits

-In the far-field scenario, obviously $\frac{\partial \boldsymbol{\mu }_{n_0,t_0}}{\partial \mathbf{\Theta }^{\top}}$ has rank $1$ since $\mathbf{H}_{\mathrm{BR},n_0}$ has rank $1$, according to (\refeq{HBR_far}).
-Therefore, from (\refeq{FIM_case}), again we find that $\mathbf{J}$ is a singular matrix with rank $2$, while in the near-field scenario, $\mathbf{H}_{\mathrm{BR},n_0}$ has full rank $N_\mathrm{B}$ (assuming $N_\mathrm{B}<N_\mathrm{R}$).
-Therefore, with large enough $N_\mathrm{B}$, $\frac{\partial \boldsymbol{\mu }_{n_0,t_0}}{\partial \mathbf{\Theta }^{\top}}$ will also generally become a full rank matrix with rank $5$, which eventually makes the FIM $\mathbf{J}$ invertible.
-From this case, we find that the rank of the BS-RIS part of the channel matrix $\mathbf{H}_{\mathrm{BR},n_0}$ plays an important role. \begin{remark} In this case where the information received by a single antenna is insufficient to estimate $\boldsymbol{\Theta}$, the power gain in the far-field scenario does not improve the CRLB performance, while the spatial gain does.
+\begin{proposition} In the single-carrier, single snapshot case, it requires \emph{both} the BS-RIS part and the RIS-UE part of the channel work in the near-field scenario to localize the UE.
+The near-field effect in the RIS-UE part of the channel makes the RIS could passively sense the UE position through COA information, while the near-field effect in the BS-RIS part of the channel makes the multiple BS antennas provide sufficient degrees of freedom to extract the COA information. \end{proposition} \begin{remark} In this case where the information received by a single antenna is insufficient to estimate $\boldsymbol{\Theta}$, the power gain in the far-field scenario does not improve the CRLB performance, while the spatial gain does.
 Indeed, for the same system parameters, when there is no much information about $\mathbf{\Theta}$ (provided by all the time slots and sub-carriers) at each single antenna, the spatial gain usually achieves a better CRLB performance than the power gain.
 However, when adequate information about $\mathbf{\Theta}$ can be obtained from a single BS antenna, the power gain may outperform the spatial gain, which will be shown in Section \ref{sec:numerical results}.
 Besides, in the practical situation when the positions of the BS and the RIS are fixed, we can determine the gain type we prefer achieving by adjusting the antenna separation at the BS.
 We can reduce the antenna separation if we prefer achieving the power gain, while we can increase the antenna separation if the effect of the spatial gain is preferred. \end{remark}